If you’re in search of the best restaurants in Dunfanaghy in Donegal, you’ve landed in the right place.

 1. The Rusty Oven Pizzeria

-The Rusty Oven Pizzeria is one of the most popular restaurants in Dunfanaghy.
-Tucked in behind Patsy Dan’s Pub, this restaurant offers authentic wood-fired pizza with genuine Buffalo mozzarella cheese.
+The Rusty Oven Pizzeria is one of the most popular restaurants in Dunfanaghy for good reason.
+Tucked in behind Patsy Dan’s Pub, this place offers authentic wood-fired pizza with genuine Buffalo mozzarella cheese.

-The pizza dough and bread is made fresh and the restaurant uses the finest ingredients when preparing their wares.
-Keep in mind that this is a cash-only restaurant it’s worth booking a table in advance during the summer months.
+The pizza dough and bread is made fresh and they use the finest ingredients when preparing their wares.

 2. Muck n Muffins

-Situated inside a beautifully renovated three-story building in the coastal resort of Dunfanaghy, Muck n Muffins is a pottery studio, café, and a gift shop.
+Situated inside a beautifully renovated three-story building, Muck n Muffins is a pottery studio, café, and a gift shop that’s been in operation for 22 years!

 After finishing Ceramic Design at the National College of Art and Design in Dublin, two Sisters, Deborah and Emma Moore decided to open one of the most unique restaurants in Dunfanaghy.